 Shoulder pain is one of the most common medical complaints among patients of all ages, making even simple tasks painful and worrisome.
 Unless your pain stems from a very recent injury, diagnosing the cause of shoulder pain isn’t always straightforward.
 That’s mainly due to two reasons: First, the shoulder is a complex joint, and it’s not always easy to determine which structures are causing symptoms.
 And second, there are many problems that cause pain in and around the shoulder.

-As a leading orthopedic doctor in the greater Chicago area (with offices conveniently located in Rockford and Algonquin), Dr. Van Thiel is skilled in diagnosing shoulder pain, so patients can feel confident they’ll receive optimal care for their needs.
+As a leading orthopedic doctor in the greater Chicago area (with offices conveniently located in Rockford and Elgin), Dr. Van Thiel is skilled in diagnosing shoulder pain, so patients can feel confident they’ll receive optimal care for their needs.

 Types of shoulder pain